 Click HERE to read PART I of this post.

-Playdates benefit ALL children for practicing critical social skills on which future relationships will be built.
+Playdates benefit ALL children who want to practice critical social skills to build upon.
 The benefits of playdates include increasing confidence; improving social decision making; and practicing skills in an adult-supervised yet natural setting.
 Playing together allows kids to be a part of the action vs. being quiet observers.
-Play typically develops in a natural progression from individual play to parallel play (when children play next to each other), and finally to interactive/social reciprocal play.
-Many parents of children who are typically developing and those with special needs set up playdates to encourage the building of critical skills and friendships.
+Many parents set up playdates to encourage the building of critical skills and friendships.
 The most important lesson learned from playing with a variety of children is that EVERY child is different and special!
-Throughout life, we meet and interact with people of all shapes, sizes, and abilities and learning from each other can truly enhance our life.
+Throughout life, we meet and interact with people of all shapes, sizes, and abilities, and learning from each other can truly enhance our lives.